High Debt-to-Income Ratio? Personal Loan Lenders and Options

 Personal loans used to always take place between a person and a company.
 Now, with the rise of the Internet and its ability to connect people, a borrower can get money directly from investors or funds through the peer-to-peer lending model.

 Peer-to-peer loans are native to the digital world.
-One of the first, Prosper, is still leading the way and can be a good option for borrowers with high DTIs.
+One of the first, Prosper, is still leading the way and can be a good loan option for borrowers with high DTIs.
 As with Payoff, your DTI can be as high as 50 percent.

 3. “Bad Credit Loans”